ZumCoin (ZUM) Price Tops $0.0005 on Exchanges

-ZumCoin (CURRENCY:ZUM) traded 5.2% lower against the U.S. dollar during the 24 hour period ending at 18:00 PM Eastern on January 22nd.
-One ZumCoin coin can currently be purchased for approximately $0.0005 or 0.00000001 BTC on major exchanges.
-Over the last week, ZumCoin has traded 13.2% lower against the U.S. dollar.
-ZumCoin has a total market capitalization of $482,560.78 and $35.00 worth of ZumCoin was traded on exchanges in the last day.
+ZumCoin (CURRENCY:ZUM) traded down 2.8% against the dollar during the 24 hour period ending at 23:00 PM ET on January 28th.
+ZumCoin has a total market capitalization of $485,059.64 and $34.00 worth of ZumCoin was traded on exchanges in the last 24 hours.
+Over the last week, ZumCoin has traded 3.7% higher against the dollar.
+One ZumCoin coin can currently be purchased for approximately $0.0005 or 0.00000001 BTC on popular exchanges.

 - Xeonbit (XNB) traded flat against the dollar and now trades at $0.0000 or 0.00000000 BTC.